reliablerascal/cta-ridership/README.md

 This project looks at which Chicago Transit Authority (CTA) train stations recovered the most, and which recovered the least, of their pre-pandemic ridership levels.
 Because ridership fluctuates seasonally <em>within</em> each year, I focused my analysis on change in ridership between the last full year before the pandemic (2019) and the first full year after the peak of the pandemic (2022).

-I also set the stage for future demographic analysis by aggregating ridership stats for the 143 stations up to 77 community areas.
+I also set the stage for future demographic analysis by aggregating ridership stats for the 143 stations up to Chicago's 77 community areas.

 Here's my story, [Who's Still Riding the CTA](https://reliablerascal.github.io/cta-ridership/), as self-published in my portfolio.